MaBre01/docker-toolkit/README.md

     docker-compose up -d

 Once it has started, you can browse [ghosts.local](http://ghosts.local) to find links to exposed containers through the proxy.

+## Possibilities of errors

+It is possible that Docker create network with '-' in it name.
+You can add this caracter to fix this bug in the network name.